 What camera do you use?

-Panasonic GH2 for my HD videos, Samsung NX1 for my UHD videos, so far.
+First I used a Panasonic GH2 for my HD videos, then a Samsung NX1 for my UHD videos.
+Today I record on a Panasonic GH5, but I always look for new small format cameras that might help with capturing a better image.
 I hope I can upgrade soon again.
 I want to capture nature in the most beautiful way possible.

 What's your music recording setup?